 This was the hardest lesson for me to learn.
-It took me years to build courage and determination to leave the reef because I didn’t feel qualified or exceptionally skilled to venture out on my own.
-This, of course, was all in my brain.
-Mainly because I wasn’t acknowledging where I’d been.
+It took me years to build courage and determination to leave the reef because I didn’t feel qualified or exceptionally skilled to venture out independently.
+This, of course, was all in my brain mainly because I wasn’t acknowledging where I’d been.

 Our past shapes and defines who we are today.
 It helps us understand ourselves.
 Each choice we make in life helps build our character and skills.

 I’ve been a writer for as long as I can remember.
 My first published byline was as a freelance columnist in the Orlando Sentinel while I was in high school and college.
 My college degree is in entrepreneurship and small business management.
 Seven years ago, I helped form The Writing Cooperative providing advice to writers.
 I’ve written multiple business/strategic plans, countless marketing messages, built websites, written curriculum, technical manuals, and long-form content.
 I’m incredibly versed in all the pieces necessary to manage my own writing business.
 So why didn’t I put the pieces together?